 - 1988, May 27: The NAPHA-WNYCC(*) Convention visits

 Anniversary and the 40th anniversary of The Comet.
 Earlier that

 weekend they also had gone to

 (*)National Amusement Park Historical Society-Western New York Coaster

-and still only, wooden coaster opens with Upper Clements Park, Nova
+only wooden coaster opens with Upper Clements Park, Nova Scotia.
+This Cobb

 - 1989, September 4:

 closes forever, after 102 seasons (1888 - 1989).
 This is the longest-lived